Posts in category "Tech"

 Meanwhile... it's working (more or less) fine.
 It's still playing music.
 It's still being the speaker for the Apple TV.
 It still answers most questions and performs most commands (most of the commands I give it are to add stuff to my Reminders).

-On occasion if I ask it questions about other devices in the apartment ("hey siri, what's the temperature in the bedroom?") it'll do the "working on it" thing and then give up saying the thing wasn't responding.
+On occasion if I ask it questions about other devices in the apartment ("hey Siri, what's the temperature in the bedroom?") it'll do the "working on it" thing and then give up saying the thing wasn't responding.
 That seems to be about the worst of it.

 Having checked this online it looks like, annoyingly, the one option I have left is to do a full reset, removing it from my Home, doing a factory reset, and then setting it up again.
 I'm sure it's something that'll take 10 minutes or so; but it's an annoyance.